Matt Basgall

-Matthew Basgall (born August 16, 2002) is an American college ice hockey defenseman for Michigan State of the National Collegiate Athletic Association (NCAA).
+Matthew Basgall (born August 16, 2002) is an American professional ice hockey defenseman for the San Diego Gulls in the American Hockey League (AHL).

 Playing career

 Junior

 Basgall began his career with the Omaha Lancers of the United States Hockey League (USHL), where he recorded nine goals and 37 assists in 125 games in four seasons.
 On February 24, 2022, he was traded to the Tri-City Storm in exchange for Nate Benoit.
 He finished the 2021–22 season with three goals and 18 assists in 21 regular season games for the Storm, to help them win the Anderson Cup.

 College

 Basgall began his collegiate career for Michigan State during the 2022–23 season.
 During his freshman year he recorded four goals and 13 assists in 38 games.
 He led the team with 54 blocked shots, and ranked second on the team in scoring among defensemen with 17 points.
 He scored his first career goal on October 14, 2022, in a game against UMass Lowell.
 On August 30, 2023, he was named an alternate captain for the 2023–24 season.
 In his sophomore year, he recorded one goal and 15 assists in 38 games, and led the team with 61 blocked shots.

 On August 27, 2024, he was again named an alternate captain for the 2024–25 season.
 In his junior year, he recorded a career-high six goals and 20 assists in 37 games.
 He ranked fourth on the team in scoring and led all defensemen.
 During the 2025 Big Ten men's ice hockey tournament championship game against Ohio State, he blocked a team-high three shots, to help Michigan State win the Big Ten tournament.
 He was subsequently named to the Big Ten All-Tournament team.
 Following the season he was named to the All-Big Ten First Team, an AHCA West Second Team All-American, and a finalist for the Big Ten Defensive Player of the Year.
+After captain the Spartans in his senior season, Basgall embarked on his professional career signing an ATO with the San Diego Gulls to end the 2025–26 season.